 The pouch should be about one-fourth full when you attach the drainage system to it at night.
 This will help get the urine flowing into the tubing from the pouch.
 To attach the system to your pouch:

-Place the night drainage container in a basin or a small waste can on the floor next to your bed.
-This is to keep it from tipping over during the night.
+Place the night drainage container in a basin or a small trash can on the floor next to your bed.
+This will keep it from tipping over during the night.

 Connect the tubing to the pouch.

 Open the closure on the pouch drain.
 This way, urine can flow through the tubing.